Complete Your Information Memorandum

 They complete their Information Memorandum containing a description of the proposition, the team, a financial plan and anticipated risks.

-They utilize a notary to start their company, called MedicSoftware B.V., at which point the Leapfunder campaign can start.
+They ask a notary to start their company, called MedicSoftware B.V., at which point the Leapfunder campaign can start.

 What does your Information Memorandum include?

-Your Business Plan.
-This document is extremely important.
+The Information Memorandum (IM) contains your business plan, and all other information that is critical to the investment round.
 The Information Memorandum forms the heart of your agreement with your investors.
 It should be an honest representation of your plans.
 If you later want to deviate substantially from these plans you can ask your investors for permission through a vote.
 It should include:

 • A description of your product or service, the market, and the competition